appuio/docs/services/02_general_concepts.rst

     * extend once it has been used in the example
     * usage with docker? runners useful too?

-Jenkins is the most popular open source continuous integration solution.
+Jenkins is the most popular open-source continuous integration solution.
 With a vast amount of plugins available, it is extendable to be able to fit almost any use case.

-To use Jenkins, you need to create a so called **Jenkinsfile** that specifies all the jobs (the "pipeline") that Jenkins should execute.
+To use Jenkins, you need to create a so-called **Jenkinsfile** that specifies all the jobs (the "pipeline") that Jenkins should execute.
 You also need to add a webhook to your source repository such that Jenkins gets notified on changes to the codebase.

 A real example on using Jenkins for continuous integration will be presented in the chapter on the **Orders** microservice.